Table of Contents

 - They rated their stress or emotional intensity from 0–10.

-- I guided them through several rounds of EFT Tapping.
+- I guided participants through a structured stress-regulation process using EFT Tapping.

 - They shared real-time shifts and sensations in the chat.